Will Brazil Bounce Back?

 Louise Wood explains why she believes Brazil will bounce back after the nightmare of 2014.

 The 2014 World Cup may have been four years ago, but the time has passed by too slowly for the Brazilian national team.
 The scars from the nightmare of July 8 still feel painfully fresh - for players and supporters.

-On that night, a semi-final in Belo Horizonte, Brazil were not just beaten by Germany.
+On that night, a semi-final in Belo Horizonte, Brazil, were not just beaten by Germany.
 They were eviscerated.
 The 7-1 defeat was beyond embarrassing, especially as it happened on home soil, in Brazil's home tournament.
 The hosts were a shamble.
 Neymar was missing with a back injury, David Luiz was at his hapless worst, and Germany ran riot - not so much ruthlessly efficient as clinical and punishing.
 They were five goals up inside the opening half an hour.
 Brazil's goal, from Oscar, came in the 90th minute.
 It was arguably the lowest point in their international footballing history for the South Americans.
-Stunned coach Luiz Scolari called it the 'worst day of my life'.
+Stunned coach Luiz Scolari called it the 'worst day'.

 This summer's tournament affords Brazil the chance for redemption.
 Scolari has gone; Brazil's coach is now Adenor Leonardo Bacchi, more commonly known by Tite.
 The vast majority of those who started the semi-final horror show is not even in the squad of 23 for Russia.
-Only two players who were in the X1 that fateful day had been included - Real Madrid left-back Marcelo, and Manchester City's midfielder, Fernandinho.
-Thiago Silva and Neymar, who would have played against Germany in 2014 had they been available, are also in the squad - and probable starters again - but otherwise it feels like a completely clean sweep.
+Only two players in the X1 that fateful day had been included - Real Madrid left-back Marcelo and Manchester City's midfielder, Fernandinho.
+Thiago Silva and Neymar, who would have played against Germany in 2014 had they been available, are also in the squad - and probable starters again - but otherwise, it feels like a completely clean sweep.